 L52 ARC 4020 Jerusalem, The Holy City

 An examination of the role that Jerusalem has played in three religious traditions — Judaism, Christianity and Islam — through a study of archaeology, history, literature, politics and theology from antiquity to contemporary times.
-A senior seminar in Jewish, Islamic and Near Eastern Studies.
+A senior seminar in Jewish, Islamic, and Middle Eastern Studies.
 During winter break, the class goes to Jerusalem as part of the course.
 Student portion of travel costs TBA.
 Students unable to make the trip receive a reduction to 4 units of course credit.
-Preference given to seniors majoring in Jewish, Islamic and Near Eastern Studies.
+Preference given to seniors majoring in Jewish, Islamic, and Middle Eastern Studies.
 Others may enroll with instructor's permission.

 Credit 5 units.
 EN: H